alexandramilliron/Take-a-Walk/README.md

 ![](/github-gifs/registerlogin.gif)

 To start a new walk, the user clicks the button on the homepage or in the navigation bar.
-The user is prompted for the zipcode for where they'd like to walk and the date they'd like to go.
+The New Walk component prompts the user for the zipcode where they'd like to walk and the date they'd like to go.

 ![](/github-gifs/newwalk.gif)

 Restaurants and trails are generated via fetch requests to the Hiking Project and Yelp Fusion APIs, respectively.
 When the user submits their choices, the app routes to the Saved Walks component, which sends a fetch request to the server to display all of the walks for the user sorted by date.